Kong/docs.konghq.com/app/_src/gateway/install/kubernetes/proxy.md

 {% endnavtab %}
 {% navtab Kong Gateway Enterprise Licensed Mode%}

-   >This command must be run in the directory that contains your `license.json` file.
+   > Ensure you are in the directory that contains a `license.json` file before running this command.

     kubectl create secret generic kong-enterprise-license --from-file=license=license.json -n kong